-Fitting this model to the PL data in Fig.\ \ref{fig3}a reproduces its dependence on IR and green field strength.
-Examining these fits and the predicted steady-state populations, shown in Fig.\ \ref{fig4}a, we see three regions of charge state dynamics.
-Region (i) is dominated by recombination of NV$^0$ to NV$^-$ via one-photon IR excitation ($K^r_{74}$), resulting in an increase of NV$^-$ PL.
-In region (ii), two IR photon photoionization of NV$^-$ to NV$^0$ via $^4A_2$ ($K^i_{25}$) becomes significant, resulting in an increase in NV$^0$ PL.
-Finally, in region (iii), the population of $^4A_2$ saturates, as population decay from $^4A_2$ to $^2E$ is limited by its constant non-radiative transition rate.
-This, combined with the continuous recombination of NV$^0$ to NV$^-$ via $K^r_{74}$, results in quenching of PL from both charge states.
-Deviations between the data and the model include a more gradual change in PL than predicted at low $N_\text{IR}$, possibly due to imperfect compensation for background PL, and imperfect isolation of NV$^-$ and NV$^0$ PL by the F2 spectral filter.
-Note that the predicted population of $^4A_2$, shown in Fig.\ \ref{fig4}b, indicates that the 1524\,nm field in the experiment does not saturate the $^4A_2$ state at maximum $N_\text{IR}$.
+Fitting this model to the PL data in Fig.\,\ref{fig3}\,(a) reproduces its dependence on IR and green field strength.
+The rates predicted by the fits for each component of $K_{25}^i$ and $K_{71}^r$ are summarized in Table\,\ref{tab:rates}.
+Examining the fits and the predicted steady-state populations, shown in Fig.\,\ref{fig4}\,(a), we see three regions of charge state dynamics.
+Region (i) is dominated by recombination of NV$^0$ to NV$^-$ via one-photon IR process ($K^r_{71}$, see Table\,\ref{tab:rates}), resulting in an increase of NV$^-$ PL.
+In region (ii), two IR photon photoionization of NV$^-$ to NV$^0$ via $^4\!A_2$ ($K^i_{25}$, see Table\,\ref{tab:rates}) becomes significant, resulting in an increase in NV$^0$ PL.
+Finally, in region (iii), the population of $^4\!A_2$ saturates, as population decay from $^4\!A_2$ to $^2\!E$ is limited by its constant non-radiative transition rate.
+This, combined with the continuous recombination of NV$^0$ to NV$^-$ via $K^r_{71}$, results in quenching of PL from both charge states.
+Note that the predicted population of $^4\!A_2$, shown in Fig.\,\ref{fig4}\,(b), indicates that the 1524\,nm field in the experiment does not saturate the $^4\!A_2$ state at maximum $N_\text{IR}$.